fako/writing/setting/the-valley.md

 Codideen's power is more difficult to deal with.
 He is capable to change the structure of things.
 This is essential for the teleportation portals in Terniten, because things needs to change into "thoughts", before Lorawyn can transport them over the wind.
-But Codideen's power can also undo any changes that Tera has made in the world, because he can change the manipulated structures back into their authentic form.
+But Codideen's power can also undo any changes that Tera has made in the world, because he can change the manipulated structures made by Tera back into their authentic form.
-To prevent that Codideen uses his power against her Sinia, Tera depicted Codideen not as the young adult he is, but as a child that doesn't completely master his powers.
+To prevent that Codideen uses his power against her, Sinia covinced Tera to depict Codideen not as the young adult he is, but as a child that doesn't completely master his powers.
 For good measure Sinia has made Codideen and Burte believe that their parents are dead and she is the one who will take care of them.
-While in reality Tera has turned Lorawyn in a witch, notorious for spreading lies and Pystepaco in a monstrous wurm incapable of speak at all.
+While in reality Tera has turned their mother Lorawyn in a witch, notorious for spreading lies and their father Pystepaco in a tree, incapable of speech or action on his own.
-Both are so feared by the population that they get attacked on sight.
-Even their own children turn away from them in terror, while their powers would hold the key to break the hold that Sinia has on the Lorawyn's family.
+Lorawyn has been brooding on a way to get back to Sinia and restore her family.

 The Zombie Society